davidkreitmeir/synthReturn/README.md

 If you end up using this package, please cite our paper:

 * Kreitmeir, D. H., Lane, N., and Raschky, P. A. [Forthcoming].
-The value of names - Civil society, information, and governing multinationals., *Journal of the European Economic Association*, *Forthcoming*
+The value of names - Civil society, information, and governing multinationals., *Journal of the European Economic Association*.

 ## Installation